 A successful video interview will require the right technology, strong verbal and non-verbal communication skills and a solid cultural pitch to engage candidates and uncover who has the personality, communication style, confidence level and experience to perform the job.

-The new normal may not seem quite normal as organizations across the globe re-invent business as usual to prioritize the health and safety of their families, employees, clients and communities.
-Yet, as the world eases into social distancing and working from home, hiring is still happening across many industry sectors.
+The new world of work may not seem quite normal just yet as organizations across the globe re-invent business as usual.
+Yet, as the world eases into working from home and hybrid work structures, hiring is happening.

 And for many talent acquisition teams, the new normal means transitioning from in-person interviews to video interviews in order to screen candidates and bring talent quickly and effectively into a workforce.

-Research indicates that 60 per cent of hiring managers and recruiters used video technology in their talent acquisition process last year, yet for so many other hiring professionals and their organizations, video interviews are new and teams must quickly adapt to new technologies and ways of doing things.
+Research indicates that 60 per cent of hiring managers and recruiters used video technology in their talent acquisition process even before the pandemic, yet for so many other hiring professionals and their organizations, video interviews are new and teams are still adapting to new technologies and ways of doing things.

-Whether you’re familiar with conducting video interviews or transitioning into video, these tips can help you adjust to the new normal until the risks of COVID-19 pass.
+Whether you’re familiar with conducting video interviews or transitioning into video, these tips to perfect your process.

 Set a process for how a video interview will be conducted and communicate that process to your teammates and candidates

 Are you wondering how best to interview candidates?
 As your processes change, it’s important to ensure that everyone involved in the hiring phase is on the same page about how your organization will source, screen, onboard and effectively manage talent.
 You also want to ensure that the person you video interview is the person you hire!

 For you and your team, an effective strategy may include documenting and sharing process changes in a central environment to provide guidance and minimize confusion on how to conduct a video interview.